 The graduate of this curriculum will be able to:

 1. Examine patients/clients of all ages through the process of obtaining a history, performing relevant systems reviews, and selecting and administering specific tests and measures.

 2. Make clinical judgments based on data gathered during examination/reexamination (i.e. evaluation), and formulate diagnoses by organizing results of evaluation to help determine the most appropriate intervention strategies, including referral to other health professionals.

 3. Make prognoses by determining the level of optimal improvement that might be attained through intervention and the amount of time required to reach that level.

 4. Establish patient-directed measurable goals which lead to functional and optimal outcomes within a specified time frame.

-5. Implement interventions with the patient/client/caregiver using various physical therapy methods and techniques to produce changes in the condition that are consistent with the
+5. Implement interventions with the patient/client/caregiver using various physical therapy methods and techniques to produce changes in the condition that are consistent with the diagnosis and prognosis.

 6. Utilize interventions which take into account the patient’s/client’s physical and psychological status and cultural background.